lostlevels/blog/content/posts/rollback.md

 #### Game specific components

 - `block.js` - A Block is the main collidable thing in the game.
 Players can jump and headbutt them to flip an enemy.
+If it is a question block, it will also create an object when headbutted.
 - `enemy.js` - An enemy is the main thing that players interact with.
 Touching an enemy will either cause the player to lose points and be temporarily frozen or gain points depending on whether the enemy is flipped or not.
 - `player.js` - Playable character that responds to input and interacts with the world.
+- `projectile.js` - Anything the player can kick to activate.
+Hurts players and enemies alike if collides.
+- `pickup.js` - Coins to pickup for increased score.
+Could be a star, weapon, etc in the future.
 - `spawner.js` - Spawns enemies at periodic intervals.
 - `map.js` - The initial game state with enemies, blocks, and players.
 - `gamestate.js` - Holds the entire game state.
 Simulation can be advanced forward one frame by calling `.update`
 - `world.js` - Manages the GameState history for rewinding and simulation.
-Each GameState is saved in it's entirety for simplicity.
+Each GameState is saved in it's entirety for simplicity, as opposed to having a compressed "SaveState" or only recording delta changes from the previous state.
-- `gamescene.js` - An extended `Phaser.Scene` that uses the connection, and manages game state.
+- `gamescene.js` - An extended `Phaser.Scene` that uses `ConnectionHandler`, and manages game state.
 It also syncs the sprites/views with the models/game state.

 #### Potential improvements